Heady20006/devProp/README.md

 FINISHED

-*its just for adding single properties, no gateways to
+*its just for adding single properties, no gateways

 Its just for developers, i will not answer any question about it.
 If you can´t read the code you are not a developer ;)